-More extensive survival equipment include: magnetic compass, a watermaker in lieu of water rations or desalting kits, fishing kit, utility knife, 75 foot retaining line, survival manual, paddles, radar reflector/thermal blanket, sponge and optional ELT.
+More extensive survival equipment include: magnetic compass, a watermaker in lieu of water rations, fishing kit, utility knife, 75 foot retaining line, survival manual, paddles, radar reflector/thermal blanket, sponge and optional ELT.

 The equipment valise is stenciled with the equipment part number, serial number, and weight.
-The equipment valise is attached to the raft valise with fastener strips and a plastic cable tie.
+It is also stenciled with corresponding Raft/Equipment assembly number and FAA TSO data.
+This equipment valise is attached to the raft valise with fastener strips and a plastic cable tie.
 The equipment is easily obtained after raft inflation by pulling in the sea anchor (raft valise) and detaching the equipment valise.